Tableau Server Data Sources

 Sign in to the site, and on the Content tab, select Explore > Data sources.

 On a data source, select the Actions (…) menu.

 New workbook or Download: Create a new workbook in the browser environment that connects to this data source.
 Or download the data source to use locally.

 Tag: Add or remove keyword tags.
 Tags can contain a single word or multiple words, delimited by a comma.

 Move: Move a data source from one project to another.
 This requires specific settings on each project.
-For information, see Required access level for moving content.
+For information, see Requirements for moving assets.

 Permissions: View or update permissions that specify which users or groups can connect to, modify, or download the data source.
 As mentioned at the beginning of this section, if this action is not available, the project permissions might be locked, and only the project leader or administrator can change permissions.

 Change owner: Making someone an owner gives them complete access to it.